MapsPeople/docs/src/android/v3/guides/using-authentication-in-mapsindoors.md

 private void checkApiKeyValidityAndInitializeSDK() {
     MPApiKeyValidatorService.checkAuthToken("apikey", error -> {
         if (error != null) {
-            //An error happened authentication was not succesful.
+            //An error happened, authentication was not succesful.
         }else {
             //You have now succesfully gotten access to a solution that requires authentication MapsIndoors.initialize(getApplicationContext(), "apikey");